 - Tracking where they convert (the first form they fill out or engaging with your chatbot for example).

 - Orchestrating how, when and with what messages marketing and sales continue to engage the buyer.

 - Following the prospect all the way through that purchase.

 Marketing automation’s real value is in the data.
-The worst part of the marketing automation process is that marketers rarely get the training necessary to effectively manage, manipulate and use data, according to Lechner-Becker.
+Unfortunately, teams using a marketing automation process rarely get the training needed to effectively manage, manipulate and use data, according to Lechner-Becker.

-Two common pricing models for marketing automation tools are:
+Two common pricing models for an automated marketing system are:

 - Per month subscription plans